 Our counselors will be providing each student with two personalized meetings this school year to ensure all students are able to connect with their counselor.
 These meetings will include opportunities for the student to set goals, discuss academic progress, and discover their personal college and career readiness.
 The student will be tracking these individual counseling meetings in Naviance, our high school and post-secondary planning tool.

-We look forward to working with each student this year to better serve our community for stronger mental health and social emotional education for all.
-We have one of a kind students who deserve one of a kind counseling.
+We look forward to working with each student this year to better serve our community for stronger mental health and social-emotional education for all.
+We have one-of-a-kind students who deserve one-of-a-kind counseling.

 Thank you from The Counseling Team,

-Julie Goodman, 6th Grade
+Shabana Guel, 6th Grade

-Crystal Nichols, 7th Grade
+Julie Goodman, 7th Grade

-Shabana Guel, 8th Grade
+Crystal Nichols, 8th Grade

 Student Reminder: Every second Tuesday of each month we will be highlighting a college or university.Wear your favorite college/university shirt!The Four Components of the Counseling Program:Guidance: